Cotswold Outdoor have kindly extended their offer of 15% off to any Inghams supporters. Find out more information here.

 Spend your time strolling through the gardens and take in the breath-taking sights over Lake Thun.

 Mount Rigi & Lake Lucerne

-Enjoy a day trip from Lucerne, Weggis or Viznau and take a ride on Europe’s oldest mountain railway up the Rigi mountain, named the Queen of Mountains, where you can enjoy spectacular views over Lake Lucerne.
+Enjoy a day trip from Lucerne, Weggis or Vitznau and take a ride on Europe’s oldest mountain railway up the Rigi mountain, named the Queen of Mountains, where you can enjoy spectacular views over Lake Lucerne.
 Easy to do as a round trip, there’s lots of easy walks and things to do in summer and winter.

 There’s a whole network of footpaths that offer gentle to more demanding hikes out in the fresh mountain air that all offer panorama views across Lake Lucerne.